 3. Tour Guide

-I’ll let you in on something.
 I actually applied to become a tour guide in Europe for Contiki at the same time I applied to become a flight attendant!
 It was my backup incase I didn’t get the cabin crew job.
 I got both jobs but took the cabin crew job as that was the one I wanted more.
 But I still think being a tour guide would be fun for a while!
 Contiki is suited more for younger energetic party people, so other companies I would also suggest if you are thinking to become a tour guide are G Adventures and Intrepid.

 There’s no denying being a tour guide is hard work: being surrounded by people asking you things all the time (pretty much like being a cabin crew right?!) and having to be calm and patient when things annoy you or go wrong (again, like cabin crew!).
 But being a tour guide is a great way to still get paid to travel!
 And you are oh so qualified for bagging a job like this – they should be falling over themselves to offer a former flight attendant the job!